-Example: I've taken basic first-aid classes, wilderness survival courses and firearm training.
+Example: I've taken basic first-aid classes, wilderness survival courses, and firearm training.

 Now it's your turn.
-One way you can do this is to make a grid for yourself and for each person in your family that looks something like this:
+One way you can do this is to make a grid for each person in your family that looks something like this: